Eczbek/xieite/docs/algorithms/numberSearch.md

 constexpr Number numberSearch(const xieite::concepts::Functable<bool(Number)> auto& selector, Number minimum, Number maximum);
 ```
 ### Template parameters
-- `Number` - An integer or floating point type, satisfying `xieite::concepts::Arithmetic`
+- `Number` - An integer or floating point type satisfying `xieite::concepts::Arithmetic`
 ### Parameters
-- `selector` - An `auto` constant reference, satisfying `xieite::concepts::Functable` which accepts `Iterator`'s value type and returns a `bool`
+- `selector` - A constant reference to a value of any type satisfying `xieite::concepts::Functable` which accepts `Iterator`'s value type and returns a `bool`
-- `minimum` - A `Number` copy, determining the minimum search limit for the algorithm
+- `minimum` - A `Number`, determining the minimum search limit for the algorithm
-- `maxumum` - A `Number` copy, determining the maxumum search limit for the algorithm
+- `maxumum` - A `Number`, determining the maxumum search limit for the algorithm
 ### Return value
 - A `Number`, the lowest value allowed by the callback